 • Drain all equipment that carries water or is susceptible to condensation or freezing.
 Add antifreeze to any equipment that cannot be drained.

-• Consider installing a supervised alarm system to monitor power supply, building and exposed water-storage tanks temperatures and boilers.
+• Consider installing a supervised alarm system to monitor power supplies, building and exposed water-storage tank temperatures, and boilers.